Probation & Post-Release Supervision (Basic Supervision)

 Offenders with non-violent or non-sex related offenses may be ordered to a Community Correction Center (CCC) in one of three ways:

 Judicial Transfer – The offender is sentenced to ADC with a transfer to incarceration at a CCC where the offender is sentenced on a target offense to six years or less.
-Those who complete therapeutic programming may be released on parole, if approved by the Parole Board.
+Those who complete therapeutic programming may be released on post-release supervision, if approved by the Post-Prison Transfer Board.

 Probation Plus – Probationers may be ordered by the judge, as an added condition of their probation, to serve up to 365 days of incarceration at a CCC.
 Probation Plus offenders remain under the authority of the court and return to probation once they have completed their confinement.